octet-stream/dinky/readme.md

 ## Native ESM support

-Dinky supports expose `.mjs` entry point, so you can use ESM natively in Node.js context using the [`--experimental-modules`](https://nodejs.org/api/esm.html#esm_enabling) flag.
+Dinky expose `.mjs` entry point, so you can use ESM natively in Node.js context using the [`--experimental-modules`](https://nodejs.org/api/esm.html#esm_enabling) flag.

 ## Usage